moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/use_cases/index.md

 - **Select the User:** You select the specific user by their name from the list.

-- **Grant the Use-Case:** You click the Grant Use-Case button in the Grants section of the user's profile.
+- **Grant the Use-case:** You click the Grant Use-case button in the Grants section of the user's profile.

-- **Search for the Use-Case:** You search for the required Use-case, such as the `Manage Lens` Use-case.
+- **Search for the Use-case:** You search for the required Use-case, such as the `Manage Lens` Use-case.

-- **Apply the Use-Case to the User:** You grant the selected Use-case to the user.
+- **Apply the Use-case to the User:** You grant the selected Use-case to the user.

 The user now has the required permissions (e.g., to manage Lens) regardless of their original Role's permissions.